pandio-com/pandioml/guides/CREDIT-CARD-PIPELINE.md

     Class = Integer()
 ```

-In your editor, you will see four methods that need to be defined:
+In your editor, you will see these methods that need to be defined:

 * `pipelines`
 * `feature_extraction`